joelgoodman/jggweb/posts/2010-01-08-so-much-anticipation.md

 slug: so-much-anticipation
 date_published: 2010-01-08T17:55:51.000Z
 date_updated: 2010-01-08T17:55:51.000Z
+tags:
+  - Higher Ed
+  - Life
 ---

 Wednesday afternoon I had a phone interview with Gary Cantwell at [Trinity International University](http://www.tiu.edu) (TIU) about a Web Marketing Manager position they have opened at the school.
 I think the interview went well, and I really want this job.

 My work at Greenville College has been stressful since this past summer when the school fired our Web Developer.
-Hard economic times have hit Higher Education pretty hard, and that is all too apparent at GC.
+Hard economic times have hit Higher Education, and that is all too apparent at GC.
 Since August I have been responsible for at least four websites.
 My responsibilities have included both technical and non-technical and also require that I work with people across campus.
 I am the ONLY person supporting the websites.

 I also have to work under extremely demanding conditions and am the one that gets blamed when things break or aren't exactly right.
 Lately it seems I am at the whim of anyone who needs anything.
 And I do everything from design to programming to training to phone support.
 The only thing I don't do right now is marketing.